 The administrative staff of PSERS administers the plan.
 The control and management of PSERS, including the investment of its assets, is vested in the Board of Trustees (Board).
-The Board consists of 15 members: the Secretary of Education, ex officio; the State Treasurer, ex officio; two Senators; two members of the House of Representatives; the executive secretary of the Pennsylvania School Boards Association, ex officio; two Governor appointees, at least one of whom shall not be a school employee or an officer or employee of the State of Pennsylvania; three who are elected by the active professional members of PSERS from among their number; one who is elected by annuitants from among their number; one who is elected by members of PSERS from among their number.
+The Board consists of 15 members: the Secretary of Education, the Secretary of Banking and Securities, the State Treasurer, the Executive Director of the Pennsylvania School Boards Association, one member appointed by the Governor, six elected members (three from among the System's certified members, one from among the System's noncertified members, one from among the System's annuitants, and one from among school board members in Pennsylvania), two members from the Senate, and two members from the House of Representatives.
+Effective with Act 5, which was enacted on June 15, 2017, one of the Governor's appointees was replaced with the Secretary of Banking and Securities who is also appointed by the Governor.
 The chairman of the Board is elected by the Board members.
 Each ex officio member of the Board and each legislative member of the Board may appoint a duly authorized designee to act in their stead.